W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ³Only the healed mind can experience revelation with lasting effect, because revelation is an experience of pure joy.
 ⁴If you do not choose to be wholly joyous, your mind cannot have what it does not choose to be.
 ⁵Remember that spirit knows no difference between *having* and *being*.
-⁶The higher mind thinks according to the laws spirit obeys, and therefore honours only the laws of God.
+⁶The higher mind thinks according to the laws spirit obeys, and therefore honors only the laws of God.
 ⁷To spirit getting is meaningless and giving is all.
 ⁸Having everything, spirit holds everything by giving it, and thus creates as the Father created.
 ⁹While this kind of thinking is totally alien to having things, even to the lower mind it is quite comprehensible in connection with ideas.